 Now, if we use the above examples, we can show you how the Kelly betting strategy works.
 We assume that our proposed wager has a 0.60 probability of winning, 0.40 probability of losing, and odds of 3.00.
 Then we get the following: ((2 x 0.60) – 0.40) / 2 = 0.4

 As you can see, this bet has a positive expected value, something to consider when betting at any online sportsbook.

 We discussed expected value in the previous sections of our guide, but just in case you are not familiar with it – this is when the possibility of a bet winning is greater than the odd’s implied probability.
 For instance, if there are odds of 2.00, it means that they have a 0.50 implied probability.
 What this means is that if you place a bet on these odds, it will have a 50% chance of winning, roughly speaking.
 The wager is considered to have a positive expected value if you believe it has bigger chances of winning than what the numbers express.

-With that said, we want to point out that the Kelly Criterion sports betting strategy can be used successfully only if your bets have a positive expected value.
+With that said, we want to point out that the Kelly sports strategy can be used successfully only if your bets have a positive expected value.
 Since people have different opinions, it should be noted that the term expected value is very subjective.
 Yet, you should always place wagers with a positive expected value.
 This means that the odds should be high.

 Using the formula we provided above, you can avoid placing wagers with small odds.
 If its solution is a negative number, then the expected value of the proposed wager is not positive, therefore it is not worth making that wager.

 Let us give you another example to see what we mean.
 Let’s assume you have odds of 3.00 just like in the previous example, but this time the bet has a 0.30 probability of winning and a 0.70 probability of losing.
 Here is how it looks like using the formula: